 Whether you are opening your pool in the spring or carrying out regular pool maintenance you or your pool service company will need to monitor the chemistry of your pool.
 If you have a salt water system you will also need to monitor the salt concentration even though it shouldn't fluctuate unless you experience heavy rainfall or add fresh water to your pool.

 A basic kit with a salinity test or test strip that measures salt content is all that's required if you only want to test for salt levels in your pool.
 They are affordable and really easy to use while providing reasonably accurate results.
 If you are a handy pool owner and want to balance your entire pool's chemistry a complete kit will help you do this quite easily with a bit of patience and practice.

 It's important to note that most drop test kits don't include a salinity test, and quite often pool owner's find out too late that they need to purchase a separate salinity test.
-Continue reading for our recommendation for an all-in-one salt water test kit that includes a salinity test.
+Continue reading for our recommendation for a complete salt water test kit that includes a salinity test.

 Salt water test strips are easy to use and will provide reasonably accurate salinity and other chemical readings within seconds.
 They are handy as a back up product to ensure that your salinity levels are within ideal operating range, even if your chlorine generator provides a salt reading.
 Most test strips will measure salinity levels between 500-7000 ppm and will work great as long as you are within that range.

 The only disadvantage with test strips is that they do have a range of error of about 200-300 ppm and for that reason they aren't ideal if you want a really accurate reading.
 If you want a more precise reading you should consider a drop test or digital tester.